junxian428/HTB_Certified_Junior_Cybersecurity_Associate/7. Introduction to Windows Command Line/5. Working with Directories and Files - CMD/README.md

 Type can display the contents of multiple text files at once.
 It is also possible to utilize file redirection with type as well.
 It is a simple tool but extremely handy.
 One interesting thing about type is that it will not lock files, so there is no worry of messing something up.

 <h3>Type</h3>

+C:\Users\htb\Desktop>type bio.txt

+James Buchanan "Bucky" Barnes Jr. is a fictional character appearing in American comic books published by Marvel Comics.
+Originally introduced as a sidekick to Captain America, the character was created by Joe Simon and Jack Kirby and first appeared in Captain America Comics #1 (cover-dated March 1941) (which was published by Marvel's predecessor, Timely Comics).
+Barnes' original costume (or one based on it) and the Bucky nickname have been used by other superheroes in the Marvel Universe over the years.[1]
+The character is brought back from supposed death as the brainwashed assassin cyborg called Winter Soldier (Russian: ╨ù╨╕╨╝╨╜╨╕╨╣ ╨í╨╛╨╗╨┤╨░╤é, translit.
+Zimniy Sold├ít).
+The character's memories and personality are later restored, leading him to become a dark hero in search of redemption.
+He temporarily assumes the role of "Captain America" when Steve Rogers was presumed to be dead.
+During the 2011 crossover Fear Itself, Barnes is injected with the Infinity Formula, which increases his natural vitality and physical traits in a way that is similar to (but less powerful than) the super-soldier serum used on Captain America.[2]

+That is all there is to it.
+Type provides Simple file output.
+We can also use it to send output to another file.
+This can be a quick way to write a new file or append data to another file.

+<h3>Redirect With Type</h3>